material-foundation/flutter-packages/packages/adaptive_breakpoints/README.md

 # adaptive_breakpoints

-The `adaptive_breakpoints` package for Flutter allows you to use the adaptive [breakpoints entries](https://material.io/design/layout/responsive-layout-grid.html#breakpoints) from the [Material Design System](https://material.io/).
+The `adaptive_breakpoints` package for Flutter allows you to use the adaptive [breakpoints entries](https://material.io/design/layout/responsive-layout-grid.html#breakpoints) from Material Design.

 ## Getting Started